MariaRiosNavarro/Bootcamp-session-notes/js/jsindex.md

 <hr>
 ### JS Inputs & Strings:

-There are three ways to create strings using string literals- back ticks or template literals.
+There are three ways to create strings using string literals-

 ```
 'string': single quotes